 Which job would you like on a film production?

 Theater, Film, TV Jobs

-Any one of these positions provides an entry to the motion picture industry whether it is in a major city or a production shooting on location.
+Any one of these positions provides an entry to the motion picture industry, whether it is in a major city or a production shooting on location.
 From these positions, you can move up to being an art director, production designer, or even a director.

-Many begin these jobs in theater productions and move to film and television, and then move back and forth between the stage, film, and television.
+Many begin these jobs in theater productions and move to film and television, and then move back and forth between the stage, film, and TV.
 For these people, happiness is working in the entertainment field and making a living at what they like to do best—create an environment that helps tell a story and make it real for the audience.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.